 This post contains affiliate links.
 The Salty Mamas may receive a small commission from items purchased after clicking the links.
 Additionally, we’d like to thank SourceBooks for providing a book, “15 Minutes Outside,” for a giveaway.
 Thank you for supporting us!

-According to experts, kids are supposed to spend at least two hours a day playing outside.
+According to experts, kids are supposed to play outside for at least two hours a day.

 Stop and take that in for a second.
-TWO.
+They need to play outside for TWO.
 HOURS.

 Now this may seem crazy when you think about the amount of time your kids are at school, or the amount of time you are at work.
 But when you think back to when you were a little kid, it might not seem that ridiculous.
 I remember getting home from school and taking off on my bike with my friends.
 Or exploring the creek next to our house for hours.
 Or playing endless pretend in our backyard, or gardening with my mom, or swimming in our (above-ground) pool.
 There was SO much time outdoors, that it wasn’t even a thing.
 It was just something that we did.
 Do I think my mom worried about meeting the required two hours each day?
 Uh, no. Because that was not a thing back then.
 You just sent the dang kids to play outside.